 The apostle entered a Jewish school where there was a number of Jews and called them to God.
 AL-Nu'man b.
 'Amr and al-Harith b.
 Zayd said to him:

 'What is your religion, Muhammad?
 'The religion of Abraham.'
-'But Abraham was a Jew.'

 'Then let the Torah judge between us.'